jd657824/wasatch_archaeo.github.io/about.md

     <ul>
         <li>
             <strong>Foundational Concepts &amp; Theoretical Insights:</strong> An evolving overview of core ideas and frameworks that underpin my research on human-environment interactions.
+Best for thos unfamilar or with a little rust on specific key concepts discussed.
         </li>
         <li>
             <strong>Blog:</strong> A regularly updated section where I share detailed posts, case studies, and current discussions on emerging research topics.